wso2/docs-is/en/docs/sample-use-cases/sample-scenario.md

 ## About the sample scenario

-**Pickup** is a cab company that has many employees who use different credentials to sign in to different internal enterprise applications. **Pickup** will register their users and applications in WSO2 Identity Server to fulfill its IAM [requirements](#requirements).
+**Pickup** is a cab company that has many employees who use different credentials to sign in to different internal enterprise applications. **Pickup** will register its users and applications in WSO2 Identity Server to fulfill its IAM [requirements](#requirements).

 ![qsg-overall-scenario]({{base_path}}/assets/img/get-started/qsg-overall-scenario.png)